Ultima VII: The Black Gate: Reception

 Computer Gaming World's Scorpia in 1992 praised Ultima VII: The Black Gate's "first-class" graphics, sound, and realism, called the story "engrossing", and liked the mouse- and keyboard-based user interface, but criticized the slow performance ("I estimate that the slow speed of the game added about a week to my playing time"), several serious bugs, and combat ("one of the least fun aspects of the game").
 She concluded that the game gives "me very mixed feelings ...
 Getting through this Ultima will require a certain amount of patience and forebearance".
 In 1993 she wrote that "the game has its annoying aspects ... it is certainly worth playing".
 Charles Ardai acknowledged the widespread sentiment that after six installments the Ultima series had been done to death, but argued that "Ultima VII is not more of the same.
 It is daring and unusual, has a sophisticated interface and story, takes full advantage of both its own history and the conventions of the genre, and manages to be at once grounded in tradition and unpredictable".
 Ardai praised the plot as the best in the series, stating that it is highly original, evokes genuine emotion, and serves as an allegory for problems in the real world.
 He also generally praised the game's puzzles, simple interface, and pacing.
 Ultima VII: The Black Gate and Forge of Virtue were reviewed in 1993 in Dragon #191 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.

+Jim Trunzo reviewed Ultima VII: The Black Gate in White Wolf #33 (Sept./Oct., 1992), rating it a 4.5 out of 5 and stated that "Overall, Ultima VII: The Black Gate continues to advance the series in every sense of the word.
+For most fantasy gamers, it will be a 'must experience' event.
+However, be sure that you have the system required to enjoy the product before you buy it."

 Computer Gaming World nominated Ultima VII for its 1992 "Role-Playing Game of the Year" award, which ultimately went to Ultima Underworld: The Stygian Abyss.
 They wrote that Ultima VII "pushed the technological envelope with its new AI routines for party movement, as well as its object-oriented approach to the game map.

 GamePro gave the Super NES version a mixed review.
 They praised the gameplay interface and controls, but criticized the fact that monsters and chests respawn whenever the player leaves an area, pointing out that this allows players to easily accumulate massive amounts of loot simply by repeatedly leaving and reentering a room with a chest.
 They rated the graphics and sounds as decent but unimpressive, and concluded the game to be "nicely crafted fun".